A Recap of the Ontario Association of Food Banks Conference By Samantha Hornby

-A couple weeks ago, Blue Link attended the annual Ontario Association of Food Banks (OAFB) Conference for two days of workshops, networking and round table discussions.
+A couple of weeks ago, Blue Link attended the annual Ontario Association of Food Banks (OAFB) Conference for two days of workshops, networking and round table discussions.
 This year’s conference was held in downtown Ottawa and was hosted by the Ottawa Food Bank – the second largest food bank in Canada.
-Blue Link was on-site as a supporting vendor to discuss the Ottawa Food Banks recent implementation of Blue Link’s ERP software and warehouse barcode-scanning implementation and to educate other Food Banks on implementing similar systems and the benefits associated with doing so.
+Blue Link was on-site as a supporting software vendor to discuss the Ottawa Food Banks recent implementation of Blue Link’s ERP software and warehouse barcode-scanning and to educate other Food Banks on implementing similar systems and the benefits associated with doing so.

 “159,918 children use food banks each month.” – OAFB 2012 Hunger Report

 Each year the OAFB holds a conference where Food Bank volunteers, employees and board members can meet to share stories, network and learn new ways to efficiently and effectively serve Ontario’s hungry.
 This year the theme of the event was “Think Fresh” with a focus on new and innovative approaches to traditional Food Bank processes and common problems.
 Topics of discussion included:

 - Kids Today: Youth Engagement in Your Community

 - Fresh Programs

 Small and large food banks and food cupboards from all over Ontario made the trip to Ottawa for this year’s conference, which kicked off Sunday with registration and a welcome dinner.
 The next day was an early start with more delegates arriving just in time for breakfast, opening remarks and a message from Kathleen Wynne.
 The rest of the day consisted of various workshops, lunch and the annual OAFB General Meeting – after which delegates were treated to a Leadership dinner and surprise guest speaker; Bob Rae.